shpongledsummer/atmospheric-weather-card/README.md

 | :---: | :---: |
 | <img src="https://github.com/user-attachments/assets/6d07c654-c791-483a-9351-ce3ec33ff083" width="100%" /> | <img src="https://github.com/user-attachments/assets/f6fa7d65-8777-4746-9878-b32a1960b470" width="100%" /> |

 This setup shows how I use this card.
-It uses it as a dynamic backdrop for the entire top section of the view, combining it with custom images (like a house) and overlay buttons.
-The card provides the animated weather and house image; the buttons shown in the image are separate elements layered on top.
+It uses it as a dynamic backdrop for the entire top section of the view, combining it with a custom image and overlay buttons.
+The card provides the animated weather and image; the buttons shown in the screenshots are separate elements layered on top.
 [See Adding Buttons](#adding-buttons) and [Custom House Image](#custom-house-image) for details.

 ```yaml
 type: custom:atmospheric-weather-card